ezampino/mtip-tutorial/docs/lessons/Lesson6.md

 On the ticket you previously created:

-- Assign the ticket to Nicole
+- Assign the ticket to Nicole (nicolevasilevsky)
 - Add a label for an enhancement

 ### Communicate about issues